zixi-liu/ETLProjectOpioidCrisis/README.md

 ## Data

 Prescription drug monitoring programs (PDMPs), state-run electronic databases used to track the prescribing and dispensing of controlled prescription drugs to patients, are important tools for preventing and identifying prescription drug misuse.

+### Prevention Point

+#### Naloxone refill_events
+In many states, individuals must receive a prescription to carry overdose reversal drugs like Narcan (Naloxone).
+In 2014, Pennsylvania passed legislation allowing any citizen who could be in the position to administer overdose reversal drugs to receive, carry, and administer such drugs.
+Prevention Point, among other locations, trains and hands out refills for Narcan (Naloxone).
+Narcan is an overdose reversal drug administered either intravenously or intranalasally.

+Individuals receiving training or refills through Prevention Point are required to fill out a questionnaire about their experiences with overdoses and related demographic information.

+### Research Questions

+It's very important that we look at the recovery process with regards to building understanding in the general public.
+We want to know whether prescribing/refilling Narcan could help the patient to survived or not.

+Here are things we want to look at when we load data:

+We have all naloxone refills of Naloxone at PP and all overdose responses and naloxone administrations in Philadelphia in 2018.
+We want to build a scheme that contains the number and amount of naloxone refills each month and the survival rate and rate of naloxone administered for overdose incidents each month.